RudrasenaReddy87/Weather-forecasting-app/README.md

   </a>

 </p>
 Weather Forecasting App is a responsive web application that allows users to search for any city and view real-time weather information, including temperature, humidity, wind speed, and weather conditions.
-The app also supports unit switching (Celsius/Fahrenheit), and fetches forecast data using the OpenWeatherMap API.

 This project is built using HTML, CSS, JavaScript (Frontend) and Node.js (Backend), and is deployed on Vercel with a backup deployment on Render.

 ---